Michigan State rallies to hire Colorado coach Mel Tucker - WHIZ News

 Beekman received input from Dantonio and basketball coach Tom Izzo before recommending the school’s governing board hire Tucker.

 Beekman appeared to be interested in hiring Fickell, but he chose to stay at Cincinnati.
-Saleh is a former Michigan State assistant who is now the defensive coordinator for the San Francisco 49ers and Shurmur, a former Spartans player and assistant, is offensive coordinator for the Denver Broncos.
+Saleh is a former Michigan State assistant who is now the defensive coordinator for the San Francisco 49ers.
+Shurmur, a former Spartans player and assistant, was fired after the season as coach of the New York Giants and hired as offensive coordinator for the Denver Broncos.

 AP Sports Writers Noah Trister and Pat Graham contributed to this report.